 Blood pressure (BP) is a simple but powerful predictor of cardiovascular risk.
-A blood pressure taken in a clinic or GP surgery can however widely fluctuate and often be elevated due to stress in an unfamiliar environment (‘white coat hypertension’ although nowadays most doctors don’t wear white coats!).
-Wrong diagnosis of hypertension may mean unnecessary life-long medication.
+However, blood pressure recorded in a clinic or GP surgery can widely fluctuate and often be elevated due to stress in an unfamiliar environment (‘white coat hypertension’ although nowadays most doctors don’t wear white coats!).
+A wrong diagnosis of hypertension may mean unnecessary life-long medication.

-Measuring BP repeatedly over 24 hours in patient's normal home and work environment overcomes this problem.
+Measuring BP repeatedly over 24 hours in a patient's normal home and work environment overcomes this problem.
 It gives a much better idea of what is happening with the blood pressure during usual day-to-day activities than a recording taken during a visit to the doctor in the clinic.
-NICE (National Institute of Clinical Excellence) recommends 24-hour blood pressure (BP) monitoring as a gold standard in diagnosis of hypertension.
-24-hour BP monitor records the blood pressure every 30 minutes during the day and every hour at night with a pressure cuff fitted to the arm.
-Upon completion of the test, the data are downloaded to computer and individual readings analyzed to give daytime, nighttime and 24 hour BP average.
+NICE (National Institute of Clinical Excellence) recommends 24-hour blood pressure (BP) monitoring as a gold standard in the diagnosis of hypertension.
+A 24-hour BP monitor records the blood pressure every 30 minutes during the day and every hour at night with a pressure cuff fitted to the arm.
+Upon completing the test, the data are downloaded to a computer, and individual readings are analyzed to give daytime, nighttime and 24-hour BP average.

 The monitor is about the size of a mobile phone and attached to a belt or hung around the neck.
-The patient is asked to keep a diary of any symptoms so that they can be correlated to the recorded blood pressure.
-The patient is encouraged to go about their normal daily routine as usual with the monitor in place to get a representative recordings.
+The patient is asked to keep a diary of any symptoms to be correlated to the recorded blood pressure.
+The patient is encouraged to go about their normal daily routine with the monitor to get representative recordings.

-24-hour blood pressure monitor is a noninvasive test with no known risks.
-Some people do not like the feeling of the cuff tightening on their arm but this is nothing to worry about.
+A 24-hour blood pressure monitor is a noninvasive test with no known risks.
+Some people do not like the feeling of the cuff tightening on their arm, but this is nothing to worry about.

-The indication for 24-hour blood pressure monitor will be thoroughly discussed during the consultation with Dr Ruzicka.
+Dr Ruzicka will discuss the indication for a 24-hour blood pressure monitor during your consultation.
 The monitor will be usually arranged in the week following the consultation.
-If desired, the monitor can be also requested on NHS with usual waiting time.
+If desired, the monitor can also be requested on NHS with the usual waiting time.

-When you come for the monitor to be fitted, one of the cardiac physiologists will again explain you the process and answer your questions.
+When you come for the monitor to be fitted, one of the cardiac physiologists will again explain the process and answer your questions.
 You will be asked to remove all your clothing above the waist, excluding any underwear.
 A cuff will be placed around your arm and attached to the recorder.
-The recorder works automatically and will measure your blood pressure in the same way as the doctor does, by tightening the cuff and slowly releasing it.
+The recorder works automatically and will measure your blood pressure in the same way as the doctor does by tightening the cuff and slowly releasing it.
 It will do this every 30 minutes during the day and every hour at night.
-The monitor box can be worn over the shoulder like a shoulder bag, or it can be clipped to a belt or pocket.
+You can wear the monitor over the shoulder like a shoulder bag, or you can clip it to a belt or pocket.

 You will be given a diary card.
-You should record any symptoms, the time you had them and what you were doing at the tame you had the symptoms.
-This is helpful when analysing the recording for correlation of your symptoms to the changes in blood pressure.
-You will also be asked to record when you go to bed, when you get up and what medication you are taking and when.
+You should record any symptoms, the time you had them, and what you were doing at that time.
+This is helpful when analyzing the recording for the correlation of your symptoms to the changes in blood pressure.
+You will also be asked to record when you go to bed when you get up, what medication you are taking, and when.
 The whole process takes approximately 15 minutes.

-Once the monitor has been hooked up and you received instructions, you can return to your usual activities, including work, household chores and exercise.
-You should go about your normal routine so that a representative recording of your blood pressure can be obtained.
+Once the monitor has been hooked up and you received instructions, you can return to your usual activities, including work, household chores, and exercise.
+You should go about your normal routine to obtain a representative recording of your blood pressure.
 As explained above, you will be instructed to keep a diary of your activities and corresponding symptoms.

-You must return the following day to the hospital to have the recorder removed which will take only a few minutes.
-The Alexandra Hospital physiologists will analyse the recording and deliver to Dr Ruzicka.
-The report will then be discussed with you during your follow-up appointment or Dr Ruzicka will write to you and your GP with results.
+You must return the following day to the hospital to remove the recorder, taking only a few minutes.
+The Alexandra Hospital physiologists will analyze the recording and deliver it to Dr Ruzicka.
+Dr Ruzicka will then discuss the report with you during your follow-up appointment, or he will write to you and your GP with the results.
 Depending on the results, your antihypertensive medication may need to be adjusted.